 Jerez de la Frontera lies 90km south of Seville and is easily accessed by road in approximately one hour following the AP-4 from the city.

-Sherry Wine Tours in Jerez
+Sherry Bodegas in Jerez de la Frontera

 Below we’ve listed many of the main wineries in Jerez with a short explanation of their tour and contact details.
 Tours will usually be arranged on request.
 Check their websites listed below for up to date information on times of tours in particular languages and entrance fees.